godotengine/godot-website/collections/_article/godot-at-gdc-2024.md

 ## Where can I stay up to date?

 This blog is the right place.
-In addition, we put out a forum post <link> asking the community who plans to attend, to give you the chance to connect and make plans together.
+In addition, we put out a [forum post](https://forum.godotengine.org/t/are-you-attending-gdc-2024-we-are/47386?u=godot_team) asking the community who plans to attend, to give you the chance to connect and make plans together.
 Lastly, don’t forget to follow our [socials](https://linkin.bio/godot), where we are sure to post some pictures during the event as well.

 ## I can't come…